chrisliebaer/salvage/README.md

 * `global scope`: If volume name is prefixed with `g:` it will be resolved by the given name.

-This also allows you to back up volumes that are not part of any compose project by attaching the `salvage.tide.<name>=g:<volume>` label to the salvage container itself.
-What it does not allow you to do right now is also backing up host files that might be used by services via bind mounts.
+This also allows you to back up volumes that are not part of any compose project by attaching the `salvage.tide.<name>=g:<volume>` label to the salvage container itself. salvage does not currently support backing up host files that may be used by services via bind mounts.
-This use case is not supported right now, but might be added in the future.
+This use case may be added in the future.

 ### Container configuration

-The following labels can be used on containers and will define how Salvage will tell the container to stop modifying the backup volume.
+The following labels can be used on containers and will define how salvage will tell the container to stop modifying the backup volume.
 All modifications to a container's state will be reverted after the backup is done.
 Certain actions can only be performed on a container if the container is in a certain state.

 * `salvage.action`: Defines if the container state should be altered before backing up its volumes.
 Possible values are:
 	* `ignore`: Container state will not be altered.
 (Default if either pre- or post-action is set).
 	* `stop`: (Default if no pre- or post-action is set) The container will be stopped before the backup is performed.
 (Ignored if container is already stopped.)
 	* `pause`: The container will be paused before the backup is performed.
 (Ignored if container is already paused or stopped.)
 * `salvage.command.pre` and `salvage.command.post`: Commands that will be executed before and after the backup within the container, similar to `docker exec`.
 Will not be executed if the container is stopped or paused.
 * `salvage.user`: User that will be used to execute the backup command.
 (Default is container's user)

 # salvage Crane Interface

-Cranes are implemented via docker images. salvage will pull the crane image, create a container from it and preparing the backup environment.
+cranes are implemented using Docker images. salvage will pull the crane image, create a container from it, and prepare the backup environment.

 The following environment variables are passed to the crane:

 * `SALVAGE_MACHINE_NAME`: The name of the machine that is backing up, as specified in the daemon configuration.